ABOUT TERRY

 O'Neal’s body of work spans across multiple genres, including three poetry collections—Motion Sickness, The Poet Speaks in Black, and Good Mornin’ Glory—as well as two children's books, Ev’ry Little Soul and My Jazz Shoes.
 Her award-winning Southern fiction novel Sweet Lavender garnered critical acclaim, and her 2014 release, The Sparrow’s Plight: Woes of a 21st Century Black Poet, includes an introduction by renowned writer Rudolph Lewis.

-Drawing inspiration from the powerful voices of the Harlem Renaissance, O'Neal’s work is deeply influenced by poets like Langston Hughes, Carolyn M. Rodgers, and Gwendolyn Brooks.
-Their unapologetic expressions of Black identity, social consciousness, and the African American experience resonate in O'Neal’s writing.
-Like Hughes, she channels the rhythm and cadence of Black life, while Brooks' introspective and often poignant explorations of everyday struggles influence the emotional depth of O'Neal’s poetry.
-Rodgers' exploration of themes like identity and resistance also permeates O'Neal’s work, making her writing both a continuation and evolution of this literary tradition.
+Drawing inspiration from the powerful voices of the Harlem Renaissance, O’Neal’s work is shaped by poets like Langston Hughes, Carolyn M. Rodgers, and Gwendolyn Brooks.
+Their honest reflections of Black life, identity, and social reality continue to echo through her writing.
+Like Hughes, she leans into the rhythm and cadence of everyday Black life, while Brooks’ quiet, observant lens informs the emotional depth of her work.
+Rodgers’ focus on identity and resistance also finds its way into her voice.
+Written in what Terry A. O’Neal calls Sepia Modernism, her work carries these influences forward, bringing the past into the present without dressing it up, just truth, as it is, making her writing both a continuation and an evolution of that literary tradition.

 Her poetry has resonated across borders, earning international recognition in countries such as Africa, Iran, Jamaica, Australia, Canada, Bermuda, and throughout the U.S. In 2004, her work was translated into Persian and featured in Golestaneh, a respected Persian magazine.
 Her creative voice has also been spotlighted on PBS, CNN, KVIE, Louisiana Public Broadcasting, FOX, and many other media platforms.